NEXT MEETING … Thurs. 26th Sept 2013

 From near to infinity

-Depth of Field (DoF) describes how far in front of the main subject, and how far behind it, things are acceptably sharp.
+Depth of Field (DoF) describes how far in front of the main subject, and how far behind it, your images are acceptably sharp.
 Sometimes you want very large DoF.
 For example landscapes may need a foreground object such as a tree stump in sharp focus while keeping the distant horizon equally sharp.
 At other times you may need a very shallow DoF so that perhaps one flower is sharply in focus with others either closer or further away nicely blurred.

 Small cameras with their small sensors have a much wider DoF than 35mm or APC-S cameras.
 Very large format cameras have an extremely small DoF which is one reason why professionals use complex tilt-and-shift lenses.
 Non-zoom lenses normally have a depth of field scale marked on the focus ring that help by showing large apertures such as f/2.8 have a narrow DoF while smaller ones (f/16, f/22, etc) are much wider.

-For details about DoF theory, online calculators, and free software for making charts, see www . dofmaster . com.
+For details about DoF theory, online calculators, and free software for making charts, see www.dofmaster.com .
 This web site explains about the Circle of Confusion (CoC) and Hyperfocal Distance (HD).
 Another excellent reference is http://en.wikipedia.org/wiki/Depth_of_field .
 The CoC for 35mm format cameras (e.g. Canon 5D) is normally taken to be 0.030mm and 0.019mm for APS-C cameras (e.g. Canon 60D, 600D).
 The CoC is determined by the human eye’s resolution when looking at a print at normal viewing distances; if you intend to crop heavily or print a very large poster, you would need to use a smaller CoC.
 The CoC for a APS-C sensor is only some 4 or 5 times the pixel spacing so there would be no point in using a CoC of less than say 0.010mm where diffraction effects will also limit the sharpness that can be obtained.
 For small compacts with their very short focal lengths, small sensors and tiny pixel spacing, the CoC can be as small as 0.004mm or about one tenth of the diameter of human hair.

 For a more gentle introduction to Depth of Field concepts, you may prefer to look at http://www.cambridgeincolour.com/tutorials/depth-of-field.htm